Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints: Results

 \subsection{Biases on cosmological and nuisance parameters}

-The consistency of the distances in spite of the apparent shifts in $M_0$ and $M_1$ described in Section \ref{sec:spectralcomp} may be due to compensating shifts in $\alpha$ and $\beta$.
+Despite the apparent shifts in $M_0$ and $M_1$ described in Section \ref{sec:spectralcomp}, we find that inferred distances are consistent.
+This may be due to the compensating shifts in $\alpha$ and $\beta$ in the distance estimation stage.
 The differences in these nuisance parameters are shown in Table \ref{table:w}.
 We observe differences in $\alpha$ of $\lesssim$2$\sigma$ for the SALT2-extended model simulations except for one high-significance shift of 0.014 for the \hostten{} variant.
 Biases in the $\beta$ parameter are within $2$-sigma significance for all variants simulated with SALT2-extended, with a magnitude of up to 0.092.

 Finally, Table \ref{table:w} shows the differences in measurements of $w$ from these different training variants.
 All are consistent with the baseline model at the $\sim$2-$\sigma$ level ($\Delta w \lesssim 0.025$), but with the largest potential deviations coming from variants that adversely affect the reliability of the training spectra (including the \nolowz{} variant, which removes many spectra).